Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Convergence rate analysis

+Then \(F\) satisfies Assumptions \ref{assum_1}, \ref{assum_2},and \(F\) satisfies the Wasserstein PL inequality with constant $\mu=2(1-c)^2$.
+However, for \(c=1/2\), the functional \(F\) is neither linearly convex nor geodesically convex. \end{corollary}

-\end{remark} Applying similar proof techniques to the $\mu$-strongly convex objective functional $F$ (\ref{Eqn_objective}), we obtain a faster convergence rate than those in existing literature, see Remark~\ref{rem:strongconvex_faster} below.
+Next, applying similar proof techniques to the $\mu$-strongly convex objective functional $F$ in (\ref{Eqn_objective}), we obtain a faster convergence rate than those in existing literature, see Remark~\ref{rem:strongconvex_faster} below.
 In particular, we can avoid evoking Assumption \ref{assum_2} with careful modifications to our proof.

 \begin{theorem}[Sharper convergence rates of the exact proximal algorithm: strongly geodesically convex objective] Under Assumption \ref{assum_1}, if the objective functional $F$ in (\ref{Eqn_objective}) is $\mu$-strongly convex along geodesics, then for any $\xi>0$, the Wasserstein proximal algorithm (\ref{Eqn_jko}) satisfies